erfan1994/termux-backup/README.md

 Q: How long does a restore take?
 A: Typically 2-10 minutes depending on size and package count.

+Q: Do I need to set permissions for the installed files?
+A: No, install.sh automatically sets executable permissions (chmod +x) for all scripts.
+Just run the installer once and you're ready to go.

+Q: What if I get "Permission denied" error?
+A: Run chmod +x install.sh first, then bash install.sh.
+If you still get errors on other files, run chmod +x termux-backup termux-restore lib/*.sh to fix permissions manually.

 ---

 🌟 Star History